tawana0518/A03/README.md

 Part 1: Webstorm Tutorial
 1. You will have to download Webstorm from: https://www.jetbrains.com/student/
+*Webstorm is an integrated development environment for JavaScript and related technologies*
 2. On the Jet Brains website, you will need to create an account using your university email in order to obtain a license to use Webstorm for free.
 3. You will recieve an email confirmation in order to confirm your account and obtain your license.
 4. Click tools at the top of the the Jet Brains page and it should list all tools available.
 Click on Webstorm and it will give you the option to download.
 Click it